Xilinx/SDSoC-Tutorials/platform-creation-tutorial/lab-1-introduction-to-the-sdsoc-development-environment.md

       ![](./images/nol1526589252028.png)
       The SDx Project Settings window provides a summary of the project settings.

       When you build an SDx application, you use a build configuration (a collection of tool settings, folders and files).
 Each build configuration has a different purpose.
 Debug builds the application with extra information in the ELF (compiled and linked program) that you need to run the debugger.
 The debug information in an ELF increases the size of the file and makes your application information visible.
 The Release configuration provides the same ELF file as the Debug configuration with the exception that it has no debug information.
-The Estimate Performance option can be selected in any build configuration and is used to run the SDSoC environment in a mode used to estimate the performance of the application (how fast it runs), which requires different settings and steps (see [Performance Estimation](kke1517356364663.md)).
+The Estimate Performance option can be selected in any build configuration and is used to run the SDSoC environment in a mode used to estimate the performance of the application (how fast it runs), which requires different settings and steps (see [Lab 2: Performance Estimation](lab-2-performance-estimation.md)).

 </details>